 <p>

-<a href="https://www.gdpolitics.com/p/video-how-do-democrats-solve-a-problem">
+<a href="https://www.gdpolitics.com/p/could-texas-tip-the-senate">

 Read more